Timeline of events that sparked U.S. market volatility

 |Into stable value/fixed income||17%||23%||28%||33%||49%|

-The CARES Act and continued uncertainty likely to increase retirement plan changes
+The CARES Act and continued uncertainty are likely to increase retirement plan changes

-1 Data is John Hancock’s internal data as of March 31, 2020.
+1 John Hancock’s internal data, as of 3/31/20.
 2 There is no guarantee that any investment strategy will achieve its objectives.
-All investing involves risk, including possible loss of principal.
-Stable value portfolios typically are invested in a diversified portfolio of bonds and enter into wrapper agreements with financial companies to prevent fluctuations in their share prices.
+Investing involves risks, including the potential loss of principal.
+Stable value portfolios are typically invested in a diversified portfolio of bonds and enter into wrapper agreements with financial companies to prevent fluctuations in their share prices.
 Although a portfolio will seek to maintain a stable value, there is a risk that it will not be able to do so, and participants may lose their investment if both a fund's investment portfolio and the wrapper provider fail.